federatedplatforms/FEDeRATED-BDI/docs/testing.md

 A Gitlab CI pipeline definition is included in the root of the project.

-## End-to-end testing of the BDI node
+## End-to-end testing of the FEDeRATED Node

-As described in this documentation, the BDI node is not a monolithic application that can be run as a stand-alone element.
+As described in this documentation, the FEDeRATED Node is not a monolithic application that can be run as a stand-alone element.
 Instead, it is meant to operate in a network composed of nodes (peers) and at least one notary.
-The single entity of the BDI node is then in turn formed by a set of components that operate together.
+The single entity of the FEDeRATED Node is then in turn formed by a set of components that operate together.

-The features of the BDI node can be tested in a local environment where a minimum set of the components needed are running.
+The features of the FEDeRATED Node can be tested in a local environment where a minimum set of the components needed are running.
 In particular, it is needed:
   - A network of corda nodes where peers and the notary are known to each other;
   - One entity of GraphDB (every Corda node will see this one instance as its own triple-store database, it is meant only for testing purpose; in a real environment every node would connect to its own GraphDB instance);
   - One running API for each node that requires user interaction;